Updated: Jul 23

 This isn’t just what happens in poor French suburban areas.
 It’s a worldwide phenomenon, and it’s not just minorities or immigrants.
 In the UK for example, people are poorer on average in 2020 than they were in 2008, and around 14 million people live in poverty.
 It is also not incidental, it is systemic [viii].

 When confronted to a poverty challenge, the response of nearly any government is to provide a safety net system, either through government sponsored schemes or any other form of individual or collective aid.
 The image of a net catching people is adequate.
 It prevents them falling lower, provided they fit in the categories that the net is designed to catch.
 But the safety net does not propel them upwards either.
-It’s a net, not a bouncing device.
+It’s a net, it prevents them falling lower, but it is not a bouncing device.

-Mohamed confirms that subsidies and safety nets alleviate the worst effects of poverty but do not lift people out of it.
+Mohamed confirms that subsidies and safety nets are very necessary, to alleviate the worst effects of poverty but do not lift people out of it.
 If you need to be poor to be eligible to a specific scheme, you need to remain poor to keep it.
 This is a well-known catch-22 situation.

 The government must also, through intricate sets of rules, ensure for the coherence between the nature and extent of the vulnerability and the support provided.
 In other terms, governments are always responding to the money inequalities created by our society, by trying to rebalance how the money is shared.
 That is logical.
 But nobody seems to get out of it quite what they needed.